juanwolf/blog/content/post/2017-10-19-introduction-to-terraform.md

 #### Terraform plan

 Planning in terraform is the best way to test, supervise and monitor what terraform will do.
-Everytime you want to test your terraform project -> plan,. you'll see syntax /logical errors.
+Everytime you want to test your terraform project -> plan, you'll see syntax /logical errors.
 PLanning does not prevent on provider issues though.
 For example you create a subnet with a range like 172.0.0.1/32 (this is just an example) and you define a ec2 instance inside the subnet with a private ip like 192.168.1.1, well terraform will only get the error once you apply your change as AWS will return an error when terraform will do the API call.

 So in our first try, the terraform plan created only stuff, which is normal as we started from scratch, but how do terraform will know how to modify some infra from the previous run?
 If you have a look in your project folder, you have a terraform.tfstate file.
 This is what terraform use to know the state of the components you defined in your main.tf in the cloud.